 The drawing may appear to be pretty detailed if you look at it on the smaller image, but if you zoom it up, you will see that I did not care too much about the delicacy of the pencil strokes.

-Outline first the basic shape of the wings, the outer line and the “mosaic” on the wings.
-That will give you a basic idea where you will follow up with detailed pencil work.
+Outline first the basic shape of the wings, the outer line, and the “mosaic” on the wings.
+That will give you a basic idea of where you will follow up with detailed pencil work.

 Keep your drawing rather rough (not exact) because you can later get some creative ideas of your own.
 It really works that way!

 When you are ready with the basic wing frame you can start to create the pattern.
 Begin to shade from those parts that are the darkest.

 I started from the upper half on the left fore-wing.
 Click on the image so that you can see better in detail how I shade each part on the wings.

 You will easily notice that even on these simple butterfly pencil drawings, I used only three shade tones.
 Basically, that is sufficient to complete a simple drawing.